3xter666/webflyx/README.md

-Just learning how to use git and github,dont bother it
+Just learning how to use git and github,don't bother it